 The main problem with this new standard is that current TVs and set-top boxes will be incompatible, so you'll need to buy new gear to make use of it.
 You can read more on this in our news story.

 What 4K content is available for me to watch?

-But the lack of native 4K isn't quite the big deal you might at first imagine.
-The truth is today's Ultra HD screens do such a remarkable job with 1080p content that you almost certainly won't feel shortchanged.
-Rather than just linearly scale, big brand sets utilize all manner of database interpolation to upscale images, and the results are spectacular.
+There's more native content today than ever before, with more shows and movies en route over the next year.
+But, should you have any doubts about the pace at which Ultra-HD content is coming down the pipeline, today's TVs do such a remarkable job with 1080p content that you almost certainly won't feel shortchanged.
+Rather than just linearly scale, big brand sets utilise all manner of database interpolation to upscale images, and the results are spectacular.